dng102/Weather1/README.md

 # Weather1
-Simple website to get weather for a city
+Simple website to get weather for a city using .Net

 Please adjust the localhost port based on your local IIS port..